mariakotouza/H-CDR3-Clustering/README.md

 -   Then you have access to all available choices.

 ##  License
-This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
-To view a copy of this license, visit https://creativecommons.org/licenses/by-nc-sa/4.0/.
+This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International  [LICENSE](License.md).
+For more details visit https://creativecommons.org/licenses/by-nc-sa/4.0/.

+##  Citation
+Tsarouchis, S. F., Kotouza, M. T., Psomopoulos, F. E., & Mitkas, P. A. (2018, May).
+A Multi-metric Algorithm for Hierarchical Clustering of Same-Length Protein Sequences.
+In IFIP International Conference on Artificial Intelligence Applications and Innovations (pp. 189-199).
+Springer, Cham. https://doi.org/10.1007/978-3-319-92016-0_18